amolenk/dapr-hands-on/Assignment02/step-by-step.md

 10. Open the file `Assignment02/src/TrafficControlService/Startup.cs` in VS Code.

-11. Add a using statement in the file to make sure you can use the dapr client:
+11. Add a using statement in this file to make sure you can use the dapr client:

    ```csharp
    using Dapr.Client;